michaelritsema/ziften-kafka-example/README.md

 In some installations the topic name could be different.
 Contact Ziften to find out the exact name.

 ##### Building and using the protocol buffers library and Ziften's helper functions
-The Ziften Topic has messages froms in this format:
+The Ziften DATACOLLECTION Topic has messages in this format:

     <pb type="MessageType" hmac="">BASE64==</pb>